-- 144. Ms. Powitzky has also worked as a hairdresser in the past, but the shelter policies make it impractical for her to schedule appointments around her clients' schedules. - 145.
-Ms. Powitzky complained to several staff members about the lock-in/shut-out policy, including to her counselors, Nikki and Jamie, to Elliott Recendiz, a staff member, to Director of Operations Jason Wofford, to Associate Director of Operations Summer Thomason, and to Site Supervisor Ukia Anderson. - 146.
+- 161. Ms. Powitzky was written up on approximately two other occasions for violating the lock-in/shut-out policy. - 162.
+Ms. Powitzky has also worked as a hairdresser in the past, but the shelter policies make it impractical for her to schedule appointments around her clients' schedules. - 163.
+Ms. Powitzky complained to several staff members about the lock-in/shut-out policy, including to her counselors, Nikki and Jamie; to Elliott Recendiz, a staff member; to Director of Operations Jason Wofford; to Associate Director of Operations Summer Thomason; and to Site Supervisor Ukia Anderson. - 164.
 Ms. Powitzky also experienced unsanitary and unsafe conditions at La Mesa.
 On Ms. Powitzky's first night in the La Mesa shelter, she slipped in the bathroom due to the standing water on the floor.
-She immediately reported this to Asia Chaney, a staff member, and requested that La Mesa install floor mats to absorb the water.
-It was not until about six months later that La Mesa installed mats in the women's bathroom. - 147.
+She immediately reported this to staff member Asia Chaney and requested that La Mesa install floor mats to absorb the water.
+It was not until about six months later that La Mesa installed mats in the women's bathroom. - 165.
 Ms. Powitzky does not have permanent housing and will likely need to use homeless shelters in Anaheim or Orange County again.
+Ms. Powitzky, however, will not use homeless shelters while they continue to enforce the lock-in/shut-out policy and fail to provide sanitary and safe living conditions.
+More specifically, the lock-in/shut-out policy has restricted and, if still permitted to remain in place, will continue to restrict Ms. Powitzky's ability to maintain employment, spend time with her family, and attend to other professional and personal matters.